How to pay international contractors in Indonesia [2024]

 Does Indonesia's minimum wage apply to independent contractors?

 Indonesia has no national minimum wage; instead, wages vary depending on the type of business and its location.
-Each province's governor sets the monthly wage rate based on recommendations from the Provincial Council on Wages among the country's 33 provinces.
+Each province's governor sets the monthly wage rate based on recommendations from the Provincial Council on Wages.
 However, independent contractors are not entitled to the minimum wage as they operate under a different classification from employees.

 Do Indonesian contractors receive employee benefits?